B2B tech marketing should help firms to get new clients. But if that’s the goal, how should it work?

 Okay, so you’ve got an audience identified.
 Now, it’s time to start marketing to them by refining your message.

 For B2B tech companies, this is where you start to identify the unique needs your audience faces.
 If they’re REITs, could you speak to how your work improves portfolio value?
-If you’re selling to CTOs, could you speak to how your offering will help them communicate tech needs board members?
+If you’re selling technology products to CTOs, could you speak to how your offering will help them communicate tech needs board members?

 There are a variety of tools to help you work through marketing message refinement; at New North, we like Hubspot’s Buyer Persona questions, the Storybrand framework, and the Empathy Map.
 Basically, these are scripted questions or narrative formats that help you to identify pain points and the true value in your service.